 Poltergeist (1982), Poltergeist II (1986), and Poltergeist III (1988).
-Each recounts an episode in the lives of the Freelings, a fictitious family who have the bad luck to take up residence in homes inhabited by spirits intent upon kidnapping their kids or to send their kids to live in such places.
+Each recounts an episode in the lives of the Freelings, a fictitious family who have the bad luck to take up residence in homes inhabited by spirits intent upon kidnapping their children or sending their kids to live in similar places.

-Though coincidence is a much more likely explanation than a curse, there have been four deaths among the cast of this set of films — Dominique Dunne (Dana Freeling), Heather O'Rourke (Carol Ann Freeling), Will Sampson (Taylor, a good spirit), and Julian Beck (Kane, an evil spirit).
-Though two of the deaths were foreseeable — indeed, expected — two were not.
-It's the combination of the two unexpected deaths which lies at the heart of every rumor about a curse.
+Though coincidence is a much more likely explanation than a curse, there have been four deaths among the cast of this set of films: Dominique Dunne (Dana Freeling), Heather O'Rourke (Carol Ann Freeling), Will Sampson (Taylor, a good spirit), and Julian Beck (Kane, an evil spirit).
+Though two of the deaths were foreseeable (expected, even), two others were not.
+It's the combination of the two unexpected deaths that lies at the heart of every rumor about a Poltergeist curse.

-22-year old Dominique Dunne died on 4 November 1982 at Cedars-Sinai Medical Center in Los Angeles, four days after her boyfriend choked her into a coma from which she never awoke.
-Weeks earlier, Dunne had ended her abusive live-in relationship with Los Angeles chef John Sweeney.
-On the night of 30 October 1982, he dropped by their former shared residence to plead with her to take him back.
+Dominique Dunne, the 22-year-old actress who portrayed big sister Dana Freeling in the first Poltergeist film (released in June 1982), died on 4 November 1982 at Cedars-Sinai Medical Center in Los Angeles, four days after her boyfriend choked her into a coma from which she never awoke.
+Weeks earlier, Dunne had ended her abusive live-in relationship with Los Angeles chef John Sweeney, but on the night of 30 October 1982, he dropped by their former shared residence to plead with her to take him back.
 The conversation did not go as he'd hoped, and the encounter ended with him strangling her for what was later determined to be 4 to6 minutes, then leaving her for dead in her driveway.

-Sweeney was convicted of voluntary manslaughter, sentenced in November, 1983, and released in 1986 after serving only 3 years,8 months of a 6 1/2 year sentence.
-His sentence is controversial to this day.
+Sweeney was convicted of voluntary manslaughter, sentenced in November 1983, and released in 1986 after serving only 3 years,8 months of a 6½ year sentence.
+His short sentence and early release remain subjects of controversy.

-12-year-old Heather O'Rourke died of septic shock on 1 February 1988 at the Children's Hospital in San Diego.
+Heather O'Rourke, the child actress who played Carol Anne Freeling throughout the Poltergeist series (starting when she was six years old), unexpectedly passed away at the age of 12 when she died of septic shock on 1 February 1988 at the Children's Hospital in San Diego.
 What had been thought to be a bout of ordinary flu launched her into cardiac arrest during the drive to the local hospital as bacterial toxins set loose by a bowel obstruction made their way into her bloodstream.
-Her heart was successfully restarted and she was flown by helicopter to the much-larger Children's Hospital where she underwent an operation to remove the obstruction.
-The toxins rampaging through her system proved too much, and she died on the operating table.
+Her heart was successfully restarted and she was flown by helicopter to the much-larger Children's Hospital, where she underwent an operation to remove the obstruction.
+The toxins rampaging through her system proved too much, however, and she died on the operating table.

-The other two deaths were of seasoned actors well into their careers, both suffering from serious illnesses that would in time take their lives.
+The other two deaths connected with Poltergeist were of seasoned actors well into their careers, both suffering from serious illnesses that would in time take their lives.
 Because their deaths were not unexpected, only rarely is either mentioned in connection with the Poltergeist "curse."

-53-year-old Will Sampson died on 3 June 1987 in a Houston hospital after receiving a heart-lung transplant 6 weeks earlier.
-The cause of his death was ascribed to severe pre-operative malnutrition and post-operative kidney failure and fungal infection.
+Will Sampson, the 53-year-old Native American actor who portrayed the good spirit Taylor in Poltergeist II, died in a Houston hospital on 3 June 1987, about a year after the film's release.
+Sampson had received a heart-lung transplant six weeks earlier, and the cause of his death was ascribed to severe pre-operative malnutrition and post-operative kidney failure and fungal infection.
 It has been said he knew his chances for survival were small due to his weakened condition prior to surgery.

-An extreme version of the "curse" rumor asserts that everyone who appeared in these movies is now dead.
-That news must come as quite a shock to numerous thespians, most notably Craig T. Nelson (Steve Freeling), Jo Beth Williams (Diane Freeling), and Tom Skerritt (Bruce Gardner) — they all think they're still alive and continue to ply their trade in movies and television shows despite their deceasedness.
+An extreme version of the "curse" rumor asserts everyone who appeared in these movies is now dead.
+That news must come as quite a shock to numerous thespians, most notably Craig T. Nelson (Steve Freeling), Jo Beth Williams (Diane Freeling), and Tom Skerritt (Bruce Gardner), all of whom think they're still alive and continue to ply their trade in movies and television shows despite their deceasedness.